On Tuesday, the 3rd of April, I was doing math in my…

 Continue reading to learn what sitemaps are, why they’re essential, and what types of sitemaps you should be aware of.

-With an HTML sitemap, visitors and crawlers (such as Google Bot) can see all of a website’s pages on one page and easily navigate between them.
-It’s a bulleted list of how to navigate the website.
+With an HTML sitemap, visitors and crawlers (such as Googlebot) can see all of a website’s pages on a single page and easily navigate between them.
+It’s a bulleted list of steps for navigating the website.
 The HTML sitemap anchor text links directly to the page it refers to.

 What Is A Sitemap?
 Why Is It Important For SEO?